 Philanthropic Due Diligence

-Assessing whether a Civil Society Organization is fit for funding
+Assessing whether a Civil Society Organization is suitable for funding

-Before philanthropic capital is deployed, wealth managers have a responsibility to ensure that recommended organizations meet a minimum threshold of institutional credibility, governance quality, and operational capacity.
-This initial due-diligence phase supports informed decision-making and protects both client and advisor from avoidable risk.
+Before philanthropic capital is deployed, wealth managers often have a responsibility to ensure that recommended organizations meet a minimum threshold of institutional credibility, governance quality, and operational capacity.
+This initial due-diligence phase does not assess programatic effectiveness or social impact; it focuses on institutional readiness and risk, while supporting informed decision-making and protecting both client and advisor from avoidable risk.

-At this stage, due diligence functions as a gatekeeping mechanism: it determines whether an organization is suitable for funding at all.
+At this stage, due diligence functions as a baseline risk mechanism: it determines whether an organization is suitable for the proposed form of funding.

 Key areas of assessment typically include: